Most people associate workplace bullying with blue-collar workers. Yet it is also common in knowledge-based industries.

-There are all kinds of estimates put on the potential costs of workplace bullying, but ultimately it is impossible to measure the economic cost.
+There are all kinds of estimates put on the potential costs when it happens in a workplace, but ultimately it is impossible to measure the economic cost.

 Other facts about workplace bullying.

 - Most research says that men and women are bullied in roughly equal numbers and both men and women bully others in roughly equal numbers.
-However women are more likely to report a bullying incident – men are less willing to admit to being intimidated.
+However women are more likely to report an incident – men are less willing to admit to being intimidated.

-- Same sex bullying is far more common that intra-sex bullying.
+- Same-sex bullying is far more common that intra-sex.